Dorakhris/Dorakhris/README.md

-# Dorathy Christopher | Cybersecurity Practitioner
+# Dorathy Christopher | Cybersecurity Analyst
 DFIR • Offensive Security • Cloud Security • Tool Development

 Hello, I’m Dorathy.
-I am a detail-oriented Cybersecurity Practitioner focused on protecting digital infrastructures.
+I am a detail-oriented Cybersecurity Analyst focused on protecting digital infrastructures.
 My passion is in the full spectrum of security, from hands-on penetration testing and digital forensics to building tools and securing modern cloud environments.

 I enjoy turning complex technical findings into clear case studies that show not just the process, but the results.
 This GitHub is a portfolio of my hands-on security projects, each one designed to reflect real-world challenges and how I approach solving them.